THANK YOU TO ALL THE PARTNERS

 La Trinité-sur-Mer has welcomed regattas between amateurs and renowned professionals for decades.
 In 1879, the Société Nautique de La Trinité-sur-Mer held its first regatta.
 Developing its reputation year after year,

-It isn’t surprising that the fourth edition of la DRHEAM-CUP / GRAND PRIX DE FRANCE DE COURSE AU LARGE is part of this dynamic and has chosen La Trinité-sur-Mer as arrival port.
+It isn’t surprising that the fifth edition of la DRHEAM-CUP / GRAND PRIX DE FRANCE DE COURSE AU LARGE is part of this dynamic and has chosen La Trinité-sur-Mer as arrival port.

 The course between Cherbourg-en-Cotentin and La Trinité-sur-Mer connects two regions that hold close the values of the sea, where competition and adventure mix and diversity enables amateurs to race with professionals.
 These diverse, high-level competitors will outdo each other with tactical moves and endurance, and some will discover unusual and varied sailing conditions.
 First the channel, the Irish Sea, then the Atlantic up to the beautiful Baie de Quiberon, where the race village in La Trinité-sur-Mer awaits.